nmshd/documentation/_includes/use-cases/use-case-transport-download-file.md

 ## On Failure

-- There is no file with the given `id`.
+- There is no File with the given `id`.
+- The File is expired on the Backbone.